orientiered/MandelbrotSIMD/README.md

   + `calculateMandelbrot` - no optimizations
   + `calculateMandelbrotOptimized` - manual optimization with SIMD intrinsics
   + `calculateMandelbrotAutoVec` - version optimized by compiler
+  + `calculateMandelbrotThreaded` - SIMD optimized version that runs in parallel

 + Run

     ```bash